The Carriageway and The Grounds of Childwall Hall

 8. The Walk-through

-Ahead you will see a row of huge Beech trees, hundreds of years old from their size.
-Walk under the Beech trees straight ahead until a clear path can be seen.
+Ahead you will see a row of huge beech trees, hundreds of years old from their size.
+Follow the path past the trees.

 You will undoubtedly notice the large fallen tree on your left, which fell many years ago and has given us wonderful shows of different fungi through the years.

 As you walk along the path you will notice that you leave behind the beech trees and large Yew trees border the path on your right.
-These are reminders of a time when the Chapel could be found to your right.
-There are still remains if you venture down towards Lime Pictures.
+These are reminders of a time when the Chapel could be found just down the slope on the other side of them.
+There are still remains today if you venture down to your right, towards Lime Pictures.
 See the History Page

 11. The Northern Perimeter Path

 Follow the path as it turns and runs parallel to Childwall Abbey Road.